renkun-ken/rlist-tutorial/Features/Mapping.md

 If we need more than one values for each member, we can evaluate a vector or list expression.

-The following code maps each list member to a new list of his or her age and range of number of years using a programming language.
+The following code maps each list member to a new list of the age and range of number of years using programming languages.

 ```r